platomav/MCExtractor/README.md

 ## **C. Download MC Extractor**

 MC Extractor consists of two files, the executable (MCE.exe or MCE) and the database (MCE.db).
-An already built/frozen/compiled binary is provided by me for Windows only (icon designed by [Alfredo Hernandez](https://www.alfredocreates.com/)).
+An already built/frozen/compiled binary is provided by me for Windows only (icon designed by [Alfredo Hernandez](https://www.alfredocreates.com/) under Flaticon license).
 Thus, **you don't need to manually build/freeze/compile MC Extractor under Windows**.
-Instead, download the latest version from the [Releases](https://github.com/platomav/MCExtractor/releases) tab, title should be "MC Extractor v1.X.X".
+Instead, download the latest version from the [Releases](https://github.com/platomav/MCExtractor/releases) tab, title should start with "MC Extractor v1.X.X".
 You may need to scroll down a bit if there are DB releases at the top.
-The latter can be used to update the outdated DB which was bundled with the latest executable release, title should be "DB rXX".
+The latter can be used to update the outdated DB which was bundled with the latest executable release, title should start with "DB rXX".
 To extract the already built/frozen/compiled archive, you need to use programs which support RAR5 compression.

 #### **C1.
 Compatibility**